 However, if you’re going for that traditional country look, you can mix and match, but try not to have more than three different pots and planter styles for a cohesive look.
 Also, pick pots and planters that complement the theme of your outdoor space.
 For instance, if you have a traditional garden, choose pots made of natural clay.
 For a modern or contemporary garden, pick ones in a stone grey, black, or ivory-white finish.

 Use an A-frame ladder to hold small pots and planters

 If you’ve got a rusty A-frame ladder in your backyard, why not use that to hold small pots and planters?
 Simply paint it white, or paint it in an unexpected color, such as slate blue, then allow the paint to dry.
 Next, cut some wood planks to create shelves.
 Position the shelf in such a way that each end is resting on the rungs of the ladder, then secure the shelf to the ladder using a bit of wood glue.
 Now all you have to do is to arrange your small pots and planters on the shelves.
-This ladder planter stand can hold tiny house plants inside your home, or you can display herbs or small flowering plants on it if you intend to have it in your garden.
+This ladder planter stand can hold tiny house plants inside your home, or you can display herbs or small flowering plants on it if you intend to have them in your garden.

 Use wooden shutters to house your succulent collection

 Wooden shutters are ideal for displaying your mini succulent collection.
 The best part is you don’t even need special woodworking skills to make it look as if it was done by a pro.
 Place the shutters on the wall of your den or living room, and fill it with succulents from top to bottom.
 You can arrange your succulents by color or type, but make sure to leave room between the slats to avoid crowding and to display your plants in the most flattering way.

 The right pot and planter placement can create a stunning visual effect in any garden or home.
 Consider these ideas to refresh the look of your garden in an effortless way.